-Business entities in Jordan
+Business entities in Jordan in 2021

 Healy Consultants will assist our Clients with incorporating the optimal corporate structure for their company.
 There are several ways of doing business in Jordan, the most common being the setting up of a limited liability company.
 However, Healy Consultants recommends our foreign Clients to setup a public limited company because this will give their business a marketing edge for a similar incorporation cost.
 Foreign entrepreneurs may also incorporate an offshore company, a branch office or a representative office in Jordan.